DoNgocTrinh/Programming-for-Data-Science-with-Python/README.md

 Post your Work on Github.

 ### Description
-This is my github repository
+This is my github repository.

 ### Files used
 chicago.csv